Parliament of Montenegro: Deputies

 A deputy has a four-year term.
 One deputy is elected per 6,000 voters, which in turn results in a change of total number of deputies in the parliament.
 Current assembly convening comprises 81 deputies.

 Elections

 The Parliament has 81 members (deputies) elected by a D'Hondt method system of proportional representation for a four-year term.

 The 81 seats of the Parliament of Montenegro are elected in a single nationwide constituency by closed list proportional representation.
 Seats are allocated using the d'Hondt method with a three percent electoral threshold.
-Minority groups that account for at least 15 percent of the population in a district are given an exemption that lowers the electoral threshold to 0.7 percent if their list fails to cross the three percent threshold.
+Minority groups that account for up to 15 percent of the population are given an exemption that lowers the electoral threshold to 0.7 percent if their list fails to cross the three percent threshold.
 For ethnic Croats, if no list representing the population passes the 0.7 percent threshold, the list with the most votes will win one seat if it receives more than 0.35 percent of the vote.